svdb-hotmail/domscribr/README.md

 # domscribr

+a DOM scribe that records and exports LLM chat pages.

 A Chromium extension that records DOM-based chat conversations from LLM interfaces and exports them as rich JSON transcripts.

 ## Features